On a question of Astorg and Boc Thaler: Introduction

-\section{\bf Introduction}
+\section{Introduction}

 The existence of wandering domains is a fascinating problem in complex dynamics.
-No rational maps in $\mathbb{CP}^1$ have wandering domains~\cite{Sullivan-1985}.
-However, certain algebraic maps in $\bC^2$ have wandering domains~\cite{ABDPR-2016}.
-In~\cite{Astorg-Thaler-2024}, Astorg-Thaler constructed skew-products $P(z,w)=(p(z),q(z,w))$ in $\bC^2$ tangent to the identity that possess wandering domains.
+No rational self-maps of $\mathbb{CP}^1$ have wandering domains~\cite{Sullivan-1985}.
+However, certain algebraic self-maps of $\bC^2$ have wandering domains of rank zero~\cite{ABDPR-2016}.
+In~\cite{Astorg-Boc Thaler-2024}, Astorg and Boc Thaler studied the dynamics of holomorphic self-maps of $\bC^2$ of the form $f(z,w)=(p(z),q(z,w))$ with $f(0,0)=(0,0)$ and $df_{(0,0)}=\mathrm{id}$, whose second differential is nondegenerate.
+Such maps are called skew-products tangent to the identity.
+They showed that $f$ admits a wandering domain of rank one under a Diophantine condition on its coefficients.